Shangrila-VHP/shangrila-vhp/README.md

 Leveraging earthen and other eco-logically friendly and human (and pet) friendly materials.
 That do not cause cause respiratory issues or illnesses. [link](https://github.com/Shangrila-VHP/shangrila-vhp/issues/46).

+That the design of the individual units and the communities at large helps improve the well-being of the agent. vs to the contrary.
+In memory of [Gerard K. O'Neill](https://en.wikipedia.org/wiki/Gerard_K._O%27Neill)

 That residing in these abodes is good for the humans and other agents in every sense imaginable.

 ---